-- B. Ratification of Unauthorized Commitments.
-Charge against the funds that would have been charged had the obligation been valid from its inception.
-GAO Redbook, Vol. II, page 7-2 and 7-3; Fish & Wildlife Serv.-Fiscal Year Chargeable on Ratification of Contract, B-208730, Jan.
-6, 1983, 83-1 CPD ¶ 75 (ratification relates back to the time of the initial agreement, which is when the services were needed and the work was performed); see also National Science Foundation-Potential Antideficiency Act Violation by the National Science Board Office, B-317413, Apr.
-24, 2009. - C. Liquidated Damages.
-Recover the amount of liquidated damages deducted and withheld from the contractor.
-If the contractor objects to the assessment of liquidated damages, treat the amount as a contingent liability.
-Reestablish an obligation only when a formal contractor claim is "approved," i.e., sustained by government admission or by a judgment.
-DOD FMR, vol. 3, ch.
-8, para.
-081304 (Feb.
-2020). - D. Litigation. - 1.
-General.
+- 1. General.
 As a general rule, the amount of the liability expected to result from pending litigation must be recorded as an obligation in cases where the government definitely is liable for the payment of money from available appropriations, and the pending litigation is for the purpose of determining the amount of the government's liability.
 In other cases, an obligation must not be recorded until the litigation has been concluded or the government's liability finally is determined.
 A written administrative determination of the amount of the liability will serve as documentary evidence of the obligation.
 DOD FMR, vol. 3, ch.
 8, para.
-081305 (Feb.
+13.5 (Feb.
 2020). - 2.
 Settlement of a claim.
 A claim payable under the law must be recorded as an obligation, when finally approved, in the amount certified for payment.
 DOD FMR, vol. 3, ch.
 8, para.
-081308 (Feb.
+13.8 (Feb.
 2020).
 The obligation for interest related to CDA claims must be recorded under the same appropriation that financed the contract.
 DOD FMR, vol. 3, ch.
 8, para.
-080608 (Feb.
-2020).

-- 3. Judgments or monetary awards.
+6.8 (Feb.
+2020). - 3.
+Judgments or monetary awards.
 Initially, the government may pay judgments from a permanent appropriation called the Permanent Judgment Appropriation (Judgment Fund).
 31 U.S.C. § 1304.
 The Contract Disputes Act (CDA) requires agencies to reimburse the Judgment Fund for CDA judgments.
-41 U.S.C. § 7108(c) .
+41 U.S.C. § 7108(c).
 Agencies make reimbursements from funds available for obligation when the judgment is entered.
 Expired funds that were current at the time of the judgment may also be used.
 If more than one appropriation is involved in the monetary judgment, then the reimbursement is prorated against those appropriations.
 Any proration between or among appropriations must be based on the nature of the claim and the basis of that monetary judgment in the particular case.
 DOD FMR, vol. 3, ch.
 8, para.
-0804 (Feb.
+4.2.2 (Feb.
 2020); Bureau of Land Mgt.
 Reimbursement of CDA Payments, B-211229, 63 Comp.
 Gen. 308 (1984). - 4.
 Attorney fees and other litigation expenses.
 These costs are not payable by the Judgment Fund.
 Record obligations against funds that are current at the time of settlement or award.